TLC: Tables, Ladders & Chairs (2016): Storylines

 At SummerSlam, Nikki Bella returned from injury and joined Natalya and Alexa Bliss to replace the suspended Eva Marie against Becky Lynch, Carmella, and Naomi.
 Nikki won the match for her team by pinning Carmella.
 Carmella then attacked Nikki on the following SmackDown and the aftershow Talking Smack, beginning a long, heated rivalry between the two.
 At Survivor Series, Nikki was the captain for Team SmackDown, which included Carmella, for the women's Survivor Series elimination match, but was kept out of the match when someone attacked her backstage.
 On the November 22 episode of SmackDown, Nikki accused Carmella of being the attacker, which Carmella denied.
 Nikki added that regardless of who attacked her, she would settle her differences with Carmella at TLC in a no disqualification match.
-On the November 29 episode, Carmella apologized to John Cena for what she would do to his girlfriend, Nikki Bella, at TLC.
-Frustrated, Nikki attacked Carmella, who managed to escape.

 Event

 Pre-show

 During the TLC: Tables, Ladders & Chairs Kickoff pre-show, Apollo Crews, The Hype Bros (Mojo Rawley and Zack Ryder), and American Alpha (Chad Gable and Jason Jordan) faced Curt Hawkins, The Ascension (Konnor and Viktor), and The Vaudevillains (Simon Gotch and Aiden English).
-Jason Jordan won the match for his team by pinning Simon Gotch after performing "Grand Amplitude".
+Jordan won the match for his team by pinning Gotch after performing "Grand Amplitude".